-The Smaller Business Association of New England is a non-profit organization composed of hundreds of member companies and aims to provide practical information for small businesses to help them run and grow their venture.
-The SBANE features various yearly educational and networking activities for small businesses.
+The New England Business Association is a nonprofit organization composed of hundreds of member companies and aims to provide practical information for small businesses to help them run and grow their venture.
+The New England Business Association features various yearly educational and networking activities for small businesses.
 It provides an opportunity for networking and establishing connections in the business world.

 Assets for Artists is a collaboration program that offers a range of support services specifically for artist entrepreneurs.
 Assets for Artists has provided a number of grant programs and financing assistance to creative startup entrepreneurs.
 In addition, the organization also provides a number of vital links that can help creative artists get started with their small business ventures.

 MassEcon is a private organization that helps in promoting Massachusetts as a premier location for business development.
 It provides on-the-ground services to help businesses start, grow, and thrive within the state.
 As part of its continued efforts to cater to the needs of businesses, MassEcon features a number of vital resources for Massachusetts startups.